Miller Analogies Test: Validity

 Kuncel and colleagues investigated the predictive validity of the MAT in both academic and occupational settings.
 Their meta-analytic study indicated that the MAT is a valid predictor in both domains and that it measures the same abilities as other cognitive ability instruments.
 Selected validity coefficients from the study are presented in the table below.

 Criticism

 According to Kaplan & Saccuzo, the Miller Analogies Test is age-biased.
 The scores over-predict the GPAs (Grade Point Average) of people ages 25 to 34 and achievement for people 45 and older, and under-predict the GPAs of people 35 to 44.
+The test has also been criticized for culturally loaded references.